sofiazh0/Real-Time-Face-Recognition-Attendance-with-Age-Detection/README.md

-# Face Recognition and Age Estimation Attendance System
+# Real-Time Face Recognition Attendance with Age Detection

 An automated attendance tracking system that uses machine learning and facial recognition to identify individuals and estimate age from webcam video streams in real-time.

-## 📋 Description
+## Description

 This project implements an intelligent attendance management system that leverages computer vision and machine learning to automate attendance tracking.
 The system captures video from a webcam, detects faces using DeepFace, identifies individuals using ensemble machine learning models, estimates their age, and automatically generates timestamped attendance records with saved frame evidence.

-## ✨ Features
+## Features

 - **Real-time Face Detection**: Uses DeepFace with OpenCV backend for accurate face detection
 - **Multi-Model Classification**: Trains and compares 11 different ML classifiers to find the best performing model